Spinarakk/defectmonitor/README.txt

 Defect Reporting
 - Currently only the following are reported and designated as a defect based on testing-based thresholds
-    - Defect pixel size of Bright Spots and Contrast Difference
+    - Defect pixel size of Shiny Patches and Contrast Outliers
     - Number of occurences of detected blade streaks and blade chatter
     - Histogram comparison of subsequent layers (coat and scan have different thresholds)
     - Overlay template matching of scan pattern